 Ipamorelin and other GHS are also less convenient than HGH therapy.
 They require 2-3 daily injections to stimulate a sufficient increase in growth hormone levels in healthy individuals.
 In comparison, HGH can be taken once daily.

-Furthermore, there is no evidence to confirm that Ipamorelin might provide benefits for bone density in humans, similar to the effects seen after the growth hormone replacement therapy.
+Furthermore, there is no evidence to confirm the purported Ipamorelin benefits for bone density in humans, similar to the effects seen after the growth hormone replacement therapy.

 Sermorelin is another peptide, an analog of growth hormone-releasing hormone (GHRH).
 It has the shortest half-life of all GHS – 10-20 minutes.
 In contrast to other GHS, it doesn’t bind to GHS-R but directly stimulates the pituitary gland into producing a spike of growth hormone.

 When compared to Ipamorelin, Sermorelin has been extensively studied in humans because it is successfully employed in the diagnosis of growth hormone deficiency (GHD).
-Thus it is also FDA-approved for this purpose.
+Thus it is also approved for this purpose.

 According to human trials, Sermorelin leads to an increase in HGH for 2 hours after administration.
 Its effects are subject to a negative feedback mechanism by somatostatin, and thus it can’t push HGH levels above physiological norms.